Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-for-Windows-ARM64.md

 # Prerequisites
 - ARM64 fork of `obs-studio`: https://github.com/tommyvct/obs-studio/
-- VS2019 with arm64 C++ toolchain, ATL, and Spectre mitigation (optional).
+- VS2022 with arm64 C++ toolchain, ATL, and Spectre mitigation (optional).
 - CMake
-    I used CMake GUI.
-A window to choose the generator and the platform to use will appear before the configure begins.
+    - When using CMake GUI, there will be a prompt to choose the generator and the platform to use will appear before the configure begins.
+Choose `Visual Studio 17 2022` as the generator, and ARM64 as the platform.
-    Choose `Visual Studio 16 2019` as the generator, and ARM64 as the platform.
+    - If using CMake from command line, use `-G"Visual Studio 17 2022" -A"ARM64"`.
-    This applies to everything using CMake in this guide.
+    - This applies to everything using CMake in this guide.

 The following prerequisites are for building dependencies: